akaihola/ipython_pytest/README.rst

 This little IPython extension gives you the ability to run tests using Pytest in an IPython Notebook.

+**Note:** There are now better and more actively maintained tools to achieve this, as well as an open Pytest feature request for supporting notebooks:

+- jupyter-pytest-2_
+- ipytest_
+- `Pytest issue #2268`_

 The motivation for the extension was to make it possible to demonstrate test-driven development using pytest in an IPython notebook driven presentation.